jonnonz1/nz-statute-book/acts/public/2001/public-trust-act-2001.md

   (b) in the interests of any other person; or
   (c) to secure the development or better utilisation of land.
 (2) Before making the election, Public Trust must advertise its intention to do so in a newspaper circulating in the locality where the property is situated (if appropriate) or in 1 or more newspapers circulating in the main metropolitan areas.
-(3) On notification of the election in the Gazette, Public Trust becomes the manager of the property without need for an order of the Court under section 100.
+(3) On notification of the election in the Gazette, Public Trust becomes the manager of the property without need for an order of the court under section 100.
 (4) No property vests in Public Trust by reason only of the fact that it becomes manager of the property under this section.

 ### 102 Order vesting property in Public Trust or other person
-On application by Public Trust, the Court may make an order vesting in Public Trust or in any other person any property of which Public Trust is for the time being manager under this Part.
+On application by Public Trust, the court may make an order vesting in Public Trust or in any other person any property of which Public Trust is for the time being manager under this Part.

 ### 103 Powers of Public Trust as manager
 (1) As manager of any property under this Part, Public Trust may do all or any of the following things: